ironashram/kub1k/README.md

 2. **Lets-Encrypt-Issuers**: Necessary resources for setting up Let's Encrypt issuers in cert-manager.

-3. **MetalLB-CR**: Custom Resources for setting up MetalLB in your cluster.

-4. **Secrets**: Secrets in your Kubernetes cluster, including the Cloudflare API key for cert-manager, ClusterSecretStore, and Synology CSI client info secret.
+3. **Secrets**: Secrets in your Kubernetes cluster, including the Cloudflare API key for cert-manager, ClusterSecretStore, and Synology CSI client info secret.

 ## License